arminbiere/cadiback/README.md

 and that there are models both with `2` and `-2`, i.e., the variable `2` is not a backbone variable.
 In general the tool can produce multiple `b` lines which are not ordered and can be interleaved with comment lines starting with `c`.
-After the analyzer found all backbones it prints the `b 0` line.
+After the extractor found all backbones it prints the `b 0` line.

 The backbones are printed as they are found and the output is flushed whenever a new backbone is found.
 This allows to use the tool in an any-time fashion.
 Without the `-q` option more comment lines are printed before, between and after the backbone section, and with higher verbosity or reporting enabled even in between 'b' lines.
-If the given CNF is unsatisfiable the analyzer prints 's UNSATISFIABLE' instead at the end.
+If the given CNF is unsatisfiable the extractor prints 's UNSATISFIABLE' instead at the end.